fabiocicerchia/fabiocicerchia.github.io/_posts/2013-12-03-retrieve-js-events.markdown

 ---
 layout:     post
-title:      "JS Events: how to get all of them"
+title:      "Retrieve JS Events: how to get all of them"
 date:       2013-12-03 11:23:00
 categories: programming
 tags:       javascript events dom phantomjs nodejs
 comments:   true
-permalink:  js-events-how-to-get-all-of-them
+permalink:  retrieve-js-events-how-to-get-all-of-them
 ---

-The main problem is because of the way the browser manage the events.

-I've developed this plain JS class because I was facing a huge problem while working on [salmonJS](http://salmonjs.org).
-I was trying to collect all the events bound to the DOM elements.
+I was trying face an apparently huge problem, collect all the events bound to the DOM elements.
+Then I realised that the main obstacle was the browser, yes the browser.
+Because of the way the browser manage the events.

 So I started my research about it, nothing came from Google or StackOverflow.